Spin-Chemistry-Community/Spin-Chemistry-Community.github.io/about.md

 You can join our [Discord server](https://discord.io/spin-chemistry-community/)

-or join our mailing list for publication updates and job vacancies.
+or join our mailing list for updates on publications and job vacancies.